whisthq/whist/protocol/README.md

-# Fractal Protocol
+# Whist Protocol

-This repository contains the source code for the Fractal Protocol, which is a low-latency interactive streaming technology that streams audio/video/inputs between an OS-like device, whether it is a virtual machine, a mandelbox, or a regular computer, and a client computer or mobile device.
+This repository contains the source code for the Whist Protocol, which is a low-latency interactive streaming technology that streams audio/video/inputs between an OS-like device, whether it is a virtual machine, a mandelbox, or a regular computer, and a client computer or mobile device.

 ## Supported Platforms

 ### Server

-This folder builds a server to stream via Fractal.
+This folder builds a server to stream via Whist.
 It supports Windows and Linux Ubuntu.
 See below for basic build instructions, and the folder's README for server-specific development details.

 ### Client

-This folder builds a client to receive a server stream via Fractal.
+This folder builds a client to receive a server stream via Whist.
 It supports Windows, MacOS and Linux Ubuntu.
 See below for basic build instructions, and the folder's README for build and development details.

 ## High-Level Overview